-How To Sell to Retail Stores: The 5 Things You Must Do
+How To Sell to Retail Stores in 5 Steps

 As a jewelry designer, I'm asked all the time how to sell to retail stores.
 You’re ready.
 You’ve decided selling your jewelry wholesale is right for your brand, but you aren’t sure how to get started.

 Here are a few tips on how to approach a buyer for a store: